 What skills and knowledge do I need to train to become a pilot?

-The entry requirements for modular courses varies, depending on which phase of flight training you have already completed.
-All the pre-requisites for our modular courses are available on the course page, please check the relevant module for specific entry requirements.
+The entry requirements for a modular course will vary, depending on which phase of flight training you have already completed.
+All the prerequisites for our modular courses are available on the course page, please check the relevant module for specific entry requirements.

 Integrated Flight Deck Programmes (option a & b)

 If you would like to enrol on either Option A or B of our Integrated Flight Deck Programmes you will need to meet the following criteria: